Written by Allie Delos Santos

 Many businesses adopt strategies to shorten the queue.
 They reserve voice support for high-value and sensitive tickets.

 These call center trends mean companies will reassess their support setups.
-Instead of hiring more agents, brands continue to explore channels that are easier to scale.
+Instead of hiring more agents, brands continue to explore easier-to-scale channels.

 3. Contact Centers as Revenue Drivers